ShaunSHamilton/scripts/database/prisma-migrate/README.md

 ```

 However, if the migrations involve data manipulation, then this _hack_ will not work.
 Instead, a full conversion should be implemented.

+Often, it is best to create a new collection per version.
+This allows:

+a.
+Easy rollbacks
+b.
+Rolling migrations